lc-thomasberger/adapt_authoring/docs/DOCS.md

-# Adapt Authoring Tool v1.0 Documentation
+## Adapt authoring tool v0.8.0 documentation

 You've found the documentation for the Adapt authoring tool!